gtechsltn/umbraco-cms/README.md

 + License MIT License
 + Package readme

-## Articulate's Description
-Blogging built on Umbraco - Supports all the features you'd want in a blogging platform:
++ Blogging built on Umbraco - Supports all the features you'd want in a blogging platform:

 + Categories & Tags
 + Themes